uinamdar/docs/General Financial Advice.md

 It should be noted that some of the newer fintech companies, such as Robinhood, do allow automatic investments into ETFs.

 ### Investing in crypto, other types of ETFs and mutual funds and real estate?
-I would recommend only allocating a total of 5% of your investment to individual stocks and exotic investment types.
+I would recommend only allocating a total of 5% of your investments to individual stocks and exotic investment types.

 ## Where to Park Your Money